project-repo/cagebreak/man/cagebreak-config.5.md

 Each line starting with a "#" is a comment.

-Note that nesting of commands is limited to 50 times, though lines are arbitrarily long in practice, though a reasonable limit of 4Mb has been set.
+Nesting of commands is limited to 50 times.
+Lines are arbitrarily long in practice, though a reasonable limit of 4Mb has been set.

 See *KEY DEFINITIONS* for details on modifier keys and *MODES* for details on modes.